renatabg2205/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for the Mentorship Program

-The purpose of this analysis is to identify the current employees who were born between January 1, 1965 and December 31, 1965 in order to determine employee eligibility for a mentorship program.
+The purpose of this analysis is to determine employee eligibility for a mentorship program, by identify the current employees who were born between January 1, 1965 and December 31, 1965.

 - 1,549 employees (0.5% of the entire workforce) were born between January 1, 1965 and December 31, 1965 and are eligible for participating in the mentorship program.
-- The majority of the mentorship eligible employees are in senior positions like the ones that are needed to fulfill the employees that are going to retire.
+- The majority of the mentorship-eligible employees are in senior positions like the ones that are needed to fulfill the employees that are going to retire.

 Below is the breakdown by title: